Cash, Cards, & Currency Abroad

 Different prices.

-Different social norms around tipping, bargaining, and value.
+Different ideas about tipping, bargaining, and value.

-And for a while, your brain completely loses its sense of scale.
+For a while, your brain completely loses its sense of scale.

 I Still Remember The First Time I Became "Travel Rich"